AtakanDonmez/fakenstein-windows-app/README.md

-Download latest stable version of Node from here :
+Download latest stable version of Node from here:
 https://nodejs.org/en/

 Check if node is installed: